Black-and-white mannikin

-The black-and-white mannikin (Spermestes bicolor) also black-and-white munia or red-backed mannikin, is a species of estrildid finch, widely occurring throughout the African tropical rainforest.
+The black-and-white mannikin (Spermestes bicolor) also black-and-white munia or red-backed mannikin, is a species of estrildid finch, widely present throughout sub-Saharan Africa.
 It has an estimated global extent of occurrence of 4200000 km2.

 It is found in moist savanna and subtropical or tropical moist lowland forest habitat.
 The status of the species is evaluated as least concern.
 They are seedeaters, but are known to feed on algae.

 The black-and-white mannikin was formally described in 1843 by the British zoologist and collector Louis Fraser from a specimen collected near Cape Palmas in Liberia.
 He placed the species in the genus Amadina and coined the binomial name Amadina bicolor.
 The black-and-white mannikin is now one of the four species placed in the genus Spermestes that was introduced in 1837 by William Swainson.